 - Electronically by sending an application signed by safe electronic signature by e-mail to firstname.lastname@example.org;

-- On the portal www.latvija.lv – using the e-service offered by the portal "Application to Institution"
+- On the portal www.latvija.lv – using the e-service offered by the portal "Submission of a proposal, complaint, question, or request".

 It should be noted that: